La Costeña (food company): In the United States

 La Costeña entered the international market in 1975.
 Since the beginning the U.S. was its principal goal with 90% of La Costeña exports going there.
 The United States has a large Hispanic population, who are the principal buyers of La Costeña products, however the products have become very popular among the rest of the population with chilies (Jalapeños, nachos, Chipotle, among others) as the best sellers.
 In June 2006, La Costeña established a production plant in Arizona; the plant was built in 2001 for Slim Fast Foods, however it has closed in 2004.
-The new plant is on the Interstate 10 freeway, which also connects to Interstate 8, helping distribution to the southern California.
+The new plant is on the Interstate 10 freeway, which also connects to Interstate 8, helping distribution to southern California.
 As part of the plant production, La Costeña acquired the SunVista brand.
 After the economic crisis, the company has made reduced sales in the U.S..
 Although the economy has since improved, food companies have not yet seen any recovery.
 Until March 2010 the growth was lower than the growth in 2009.
 This has driven the company to the search for new markets such as Asian markets.

 In 2014, La Costeña acquired Faribault Foods; brands include S&W beans, Butter Kernel, Kuner's, Mrs. Grimes, Pride, and Chilliman.